Eczema Concerns? Get Answers

 Do you notice your eczema getting worse in the winter—or flaring up when spring pollen starts to fly?

+If so, you’re not alone.
+Many people living with eczema experience seasonal flare-ups tied to changes in temperature, humidity, and environmental allergens.
 This guide will explore how seasonal eczema works, why your skin reacts to weather changes, and how you can adapt your skincare routine to stay ahead of the seasons.

 Seasonal eczema refers to eczema symptoms that fluctuate with the time of year.
 This doesn’t mean your condition is limited to a single season—it means your eczema is exacerbated by specific environmental conditions, including: